You are here

 Newport Gynecology, Physician/Owner

-Dr. Karen Taylor is a board certified OB/Gyn from Newport Beach, California.
+Dr. Karen Taylor is a board-certified OB/Gyn who is the owner of Newport Gynecology in Newport Beach, California.
 She graduated from Tuft’s University School of Medicine and completed her specialty training in Obstetrics and Gynecology at the University of California, Irvine.
-Dr. Taylor first developed a passion for cord blood banking during her residency training where she collected cord blood units for a UCLA Program.
-Later in her career she went on to become a Medical Director for a public/private cord blood bank.
-She used this platform to increase the inventory of large, high quality and ethnically diverse cord blood units for the national Be The Match inventory.
-She has been a member of the NMDP Cord Blood Collection Advisory Panel and authored an abstract for the12th Annual Cord Blood Symposium titled: Innovative Collaboration to Improve the Success of Public Cord Blood Collections.
-Dr. Taylor continues to spend the majority of her time consulting for cord blood banks with the goal of improving education for families and obstetricians and providing guidance on how to collect quality cord blood units.
+Dr. Taylor first developed a passion for cord blood banking during her residency training.
+Later she served as the Medical Director for the public/private cord blood bank StemCyte between 2011 and 2015.
+She used this platform to increase the inventory of large, high quality, and ethnically diverse cord blood units for the national NMDP inventory.
+Dr. Taylor is committed to ensuring that expectant mothers and their families receive custom-tailored education that will help them to lead better lives.

 Mark Weiss, PhD

-Dr. Weiss is a Professor of Neuroscience and Stem Cell Biology in the Dept. of Anatomy and Physiology at the Kansas State University School of Veterinary Medicine (KSUCVM).
-Dr. Weiss, together with his colleagues Drs.
-Deryl Troyer, Duane Davis, and Kathy Mitchell, discovered that the matrix of the umbilical cord, also known as Wharton's Jelly, holds mesenchymal stromal cells which may differentiate along the lineages of bone, fat, cartilage and neurons.
-Kansas State University has a patent on methods to harvest, grow, and store umbilical cord matrix stem cells and the use of matrix cells for therapy, tissue engineering, and biotechnology.
-Dr. Weiss is one of four founders of the The Midwest Institute for Comparative Stem Cell Biology, and he is Associate Director of the Terry C. Johnson Center for Basic Cancer Research at KSU.
-Currently, Dr. Weiss's laboratory is characterizing the role of human and animal umbilical cord matrix stem cells to reverse the behavioral deficits found in a rat model of Parkinson's disease.
-Dr. Weiss is also a consultant for the Toucan Capital Corporation.
+Dr. Weiss is co-discoverer, together with Deryl Troyer, Duane Davis, and Kathy Mitchell, of the mesenchymal stromal cells (MSC) within the umbilical cord tissue Wharton's jelly.
+This work was performed at Kansas State University (KSU), where he joined the faculty in 1991.
+KSU has a patent on methods to harvest, grow, and store umbilical cord matrix stem cells and the use of matrix cells for therapy, tissue engineering, and biotechnology.
+Dr. Weiss is one of the founders of the The Midwest Institute for Comparative Stem Cell Biology, and he is a member of the Terry C. Johnson Center for Basic Cancer Research at KSU.
+His laboratory is exploring the immune properties of Wharton' s jelly MSC and their therapeutic potential in rodent models of disease.